-This crib has a very simple design that won’t hog space when two are placed side by side.
+This crib has a simple design that won’t hog space when two are placed side by side.
 It has a non-toxic wood finish, making it sturdy and safe for your babies.
-All in all, the Union crib is one that will last for years.
+And the Union crib is durable enough to last for years.

-For newborns, traditional cribs often get bad press because you need to bend down deep to pick the baby up, which can be hard on your back.
+Traditional cribs often get bad press for newborns because you need to bend down deep to pick your baby up, which can be hard on your back.
 But this crib comes with four mattress height settings to alleviate that concern.

 It converts to a daybed for toddlers, which will be great when they start trying to climb out or become too heavy to lift in and out easily.

-A waterproof cover is included, which is also hypoallergenic, resistant to tearing, and easy to clean.
-A definite plus for messy situations in the crib.
+The crib comes with a hypoallergenic waterproof cover that is tear-resistant and easy to clean.
+This is a definite plus for messy situations in the crib.